 For the panna cotta

-Line the loaf tin or container with cling film/wrap so that it hangs over the sides.
+First line the loaf tin or container with cling film/plastic wrap so that it hangs over the sides.

 Put 2 tablespoons each of cream and water into a shallow dish and sprinkle over the gelatine.
 Leave for 5 minutes to swell.